Minyus/pipelinex/README.md

                    warm_start=False)
 ```

-To manage experiments, it is a common practice to store parameters in YAML or JSON config files.
+To manage experiments, it is a common practice to store parameters in a YAML or JSON file.

 Example: